Shenendehowa Central School District: Superintendent

 The board of education also employs a district superintendent who oversees the day-to-day operation of the district and who is responsible for the administration of board policies.
-The current superintendent is Dr Cecily Wilson-Turner, who received his bachelor's degree from Brown University and his master's degree and doctorate from SUNY Albany.
-He was previously the superintendent of Mohonasen Central School District, and received The Business Review's Best and Brightest Under 40 Award in 2004.
+The current superintendent is Dr Cecily Wilson-Turner, who received her bachelor's degree from Princeton University and her master's degree from New York University.
+She was previously the assistant superintendent of City school district of Albany.